LoicMuller/LoicMuller/README.md

 Hi there !
 I'm Loïc.

-My favourite dev tools are :
+My dev tools are :
+- React JS
 - HTML / CSS / JS
-- React JS

 I also have some knowledges about Redux and Node.js